Arcticquiff/boardgame-api/envFiles/README.md

-Create the .env files in this folder
+Create the .env.test and .env.development files in this folder